• Wilderness Survival Craft (Ages 7-13) – Initial groups are filled but click here to join waitlist and receive email in case spaces open up

-• Advanced Herbal Medicine (Ages 9-13 with prerequisites)
+• Advanced Herbal Medicine (Ages 9-14) – space is available with prerequisites

 Join us for up to five wonderful camp weeks in 2022 at our privately rented, eighty-acre Hans Jensen Group Camp, off East Lake Sammamish Parkway in Issaquah.
 Camps are lead by our professionally-trained instructors within a hallmark 6-1 student-teacher ratio that’s critical for safe and profound outdoor experiences.

 Camp Themes for August 8-12, 2022:

 Wilderness Survival Craft: In its 25th year, this theme is excellent for hands-on learners ages 7-13 who are interested in the projects and lessons we cover this week.
 Click here to join the waitlist for this week or if applying for financial aid scholarship to attend Wolf Camp this summer, email us directly.

 Advanced Herbal Medicine: In its 6th year, this theme is open to ages 9-14 who have graduated at least two previous Wolf Camp weeks, one of which must have been Wild Cooking & Herbology.